cloudmesh-community/book/chapters/class/policies.md

 E.Policy.1

-> Take the Plagiarism test, See the Scientific Writing I epub for more
+> Take the Plagiarism test, See the Scientific Writing I ePub for more
 > details.